rodneyshupe/Cookbook/Recipes/Sauces/SpicyMustardSauce.rst

 Directions
 ----------

-1. Whisk all ingredients together in bowl.
+1. Whisk all the ingredients together in a bowl.